d3/d3-dsv/README.md

 <a name="dsv_parse" href="#dsv_parse">#</a> *dsv*.<b>parse</b>(<i>string</i>[, <i>accessor</i>])

 Parses the specified *string*, which must be in the delimiter-separated values format with the appropriate delimiter, returning an array of objects representing the parsed rows.
-The string is assumed to be [RFC4180-compliant](http://tools.ietf.org/html/rfc4180).

 Unlike [*dsv*.parseRows](#dsv_parseRows), this method requires that the first line of the DSV content contains a delimiter-separated list of column names; these column names become the attributes on the returned objects.
 For example, consider the following CSV file: